nautobot/nautobot/nautobot/docs/configuration/required-settings.md

     For this reason, the default settings utilize database `1` for caching and database `0` for tasks.

+!!! tip
-The default settings should be suitable for most deployments and should only require customization for more advanced configurations.
+    The default settings in your `nautobot_config.py` should be suitable for most deployments and should only require customization for more advanced configurations.

 ### Caching